marcpalmer/HORN/horn/reference-implementations/jquery/manual.md

 The methods take a single object parameter with two optional arguments:

-* rootNodes - A list of jQuery nodes that are to be scanned for data
+* nodes (_Optional_) - A list of jQuery nodes or a selector string to identify the nodes that are to be scanned for data
-* selector - a jQuery selector string to choose the correct root nodes for scanning
+* pathStem (_Optional_) - A string property path to be prepended to the property paths before values are copied into the model

 Neither of these arguments is necessary, as by default the CSS/HTML5 implementations will determine which are the relevant nodes to scan.
 In some